MrunalNikam17/Movie-Recommendation-/README.md

 Simple and intuitive function recommend('Movie Title') to get recommendations.

 🧠 How It Works
-Dataset Preprocessing
+Dataset Preprocessing:
 Merges multiple metadata columns like genres, keywords, cast, and overview.
 Cleans and processes text into a single tags field for each movie.

-Vectorization
+Vectorization:
 Uses CountVectorizer to convert text data into numerical vectors.

-Similarity Calculation
+Similarity Calculation:
 Computes cosine similarity between movie vectors.

-Recommendation
+Recommendation:
 For any given movie title, finds and returns the top 5 most similar movies.

-📂 Project Structure

 🛠️ Libraries Used
 pandas